guillaumekoenig/mystore/README.md

-test pass shellcheck on it
-add comments and documentation
-The NIXOS MODULE! (+server conf!) write this readme
+The NIXOS MODULE! (+server conf!) hardlink to save files ? pass shellcheck on basic.sh add comments and documentation write this readme